 Art lovers of all stripes will find something to love at the San Francisco Museum of Modern Art.
 Home to a wildly diverse offering of art by a wide range of artists whose art is represented in many different mediums, the building itself is a work of art, and a sight to behold.

-You’ll appreciate the convenience of a bus taking your group here, as more than 500,000 visitors peruse the galleries on a yearly basis.
+You’ll appreciate the convenience of booking this site into your group bus tour itinerary, as more than 500,000 visitors peruse the galleries on a yearly basis.
 Here you’ll find the world’s most celebrated artists of the modern era, including Chuck Close, Willem de Kooning, Jackson Pollock, Andy Warhol, and many, many more.

-A series of expansions to the building has allowed the museum to house more than 33,000 works of art.
-And you’ll also be able to walk through the 14,400 sq ft rooftop garden, with open-air space, as well as a glass pavilion from which you’ll be able to take in the San Francisco skyline.
-Not to be missed.
+The building has undergone a series of expansions, permitting the museum to house more than 33,000 works of art.
+And, you’ll also be able to walk through the 14,400 sq. ft rooftop garden, with plenty of open-air space, as well as a glass pavilion from which you’ll be able to take in the San Francisco skyline.
+This is one site not to be missed!